 Armstrong considers cash to be an asset class.
-Cash held in the client's investment account is typically swept into the money market fund account or money market bank account at the client's custodian.
+Cash held in the client's investment account is typically invested in a money market fund or swept into a money market bank account at the client's custodian.
 Armstrong generally includes cash and cash equivalents in the calculation of assets under management and fees, with the exception of asset carve out arrangements which are formalized based on the client's expressed need to set aside cash.
 During periods of exceedingly low short-term interest rates, client fees paid on cash balances may exceed money market yields.